 All three ideas, Gould argued, are wrong.
 In the years immediately following the trial, some 41 anti-evolution bills were introduced in state legislatures across the country.
 So much for fundamentalism’s defeat by the ‘liberal imagination.’

 And much of the reason we may remember any of this, remember the Scopes trial – remember it incorrectly as Gould pointed out – is Inherit the Wind.
-That’s not to say the play is a bad or wrong-headed play or ts effects have been entirely misleading.
+That’s not to say the play is a bad or wrong-headed play or that its effects have been entirely misleading.
 Larry McMurtry never intended to mislead with Lonesome Dove.
 It’s just that the play is a fiction, and as such, it doesn’t do what Lawrence and Lee thought it would.
 It has rarely – if ever – been taken as a warning against McCarthyite demagoguery and right-wing populism.
 And this version certainly isn’t going to be seen as some brave stand against the current administration.
 For good reason – because that’s not what it argues.

 Thrusting it forward like this on a glaring white stage tries mostly just makes this play feels naked, its weaknesses more evident.

 But go ahead, print the facts, We’ll all still remember the legend.